magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(Will staggers back toward the camp, his steps slow, shoulders slightly hunched.
 The wound is gone, but the phantom ache lingers deep in his chest.
 He lowers himself carefully onto the ground beside the fire.
 Amber and Wai, bleary from sleep, barely notice anything unusual.)*

 **AMBER** *(yawning, pulling her blanket tighter):*
 You’re back.
-Took you long enough.

 **WAI** *(half-smiling, eyes still heavy):*
-Don’t tell me you went wandering just to have a private smoke with the stars.
+Don’t tell me you went wandering just to have a private chat with the stars.

 *(They chuckle drowsily, settling back down.
 Only Mark stays awake, watching Will closely.
 His sharp eyes catch the tremor in Will’s hand, the pallor in his face—signs no one else notices.
 Something about him feels altered, as if he has walked through death itself.
 Mark opens his mouth, but Will turns, meeting his gaze.
 A faint shake of the head, a glint of command in his eyes.
 Do not ask.
 Not now.)*